 - Schedule parent teacher conferences using SignUp.com’s free, online SignUp sheets.
 Parents will receive automated reminders and real-time calendar syncing if changes need to be made.

-- Think outside of the traditional face-to-face conference framework—offer to meet with busy parents virtually using Skype or Facetime if parents cannot come to school.
+- Think outside of the traditional face-to-face conference framework (especially important when social distancing is key to public safety) – offer to meet with parents virtually using Zoom, Skype or Facetime.

 - Commit to starting and ending on time, even if it means you have to schedule another longer conference at a different time for issues that arise during the conference.
 Respect the other parents who are waiting by sticking to your agenda.
 Use a countdown timer that gently alerts you and the parents two minutes prior to ending.

 Invite Two-Way Conversation

 - Begin with what the student does well.
 Parents will be more receptive to constructive criticism if they feel that you genuinely appreciate their child.
 Share several specific examples of the students’ strengths and achievement, as well as positive interactions you’ve witnessed the student having with other students and adults.